jlxip/1/bootstrap/src/parser/easy/README.md

 easy is a C89 implementation of an LALR parsing table generator used in the 1 bootstrap compiler.

-easy can compile a grammar written in text and very quickly parse an input stream of tokens.
-It generates a trivially walkable AST.
+It compiles a grammar written in text and parses an input stream of tokens, generating a walkable AST as output.

-### How to use

-tbd
+The name is satiric since this is the hardest thing I've written in years.